Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

-which we fix as above.
-Now, fix a \textit{basis point} $\blacklozenge$ for each circle in $uv^{\ast}$ to be on the segment of the circles in question which contains the point with the biggest $x$ coordinate and the lowest $y$ coordinate (``the rightmost bottom segment''), recalling that we see $uv^{\ast}$ as being embedded in the $xy$-plane.
-Moreover, fix an \textit{evaluation of} $uv^{\ast}$, i.e. a sequence of isomorphisms as in \eqref{eq:cup-foam-basis-isos} which recursively reduce $uv^{\ast}$ to $\oneinsert{2\omega_{\ell}}$.
-This evaluation has to be chosen such that the segments of $uv^{\ast}$ containing the basis points are only removed using the leftmost isomorphism in \eqref{eq:cup-foam-basis-isos}.
-Having fixed such an evaluation, we can define the cup foam basis inductively by reading the corresponding isomorphisms---which we have fixed as in \eqref{eq:cup-foam-basis-isos}---from $\oneinsert{2\omega_{\ell}}$ to $uv^{\ast}$. \end{remark}

-The reader might think about cup foam basis elements as ``cups'' in the most naive sense of the word.
+We fix these isomorphisms and additionally a \textit{base point} $\blacklozenge$ on each circle in $uv^{\ast}$ with maximal $x$ coordinate and then the lowest $y$ coordinate, where we see $uv^{\ast}$ as being embedded in the $xy$-plane.
+We moreover fix an \textit{evaluation of} $uv^{\ast}$, i.e. a sequence of isomorphisms as in \eqref{eq:cup-foam-basis-isos} which recursively reduce $uv^{\ast}$ to copies of $\emptyset$.
+This evaluation has to be chosen such that the segments of $uv^{\ast}$ containing the base points are only removed using the leftmost isomorphism in \eqref{eq:cup-foam-basis-isos}.
+We can then define the cup foam basis inductively by reading the corresponding isomorphisms from $\emptyset$ to $uv^{\ast}$.
+(The reader might think about cup foam basis elements as ``cups'' in the naive sense of the word.)

-\begin{example} The cup foam basis is best explained in an example.
-Let $\blacklozenge$ denote the fixed facet---in general, where there will be several such facets---on which all dots appearing on foams in $\CUPbasis{u}{v}{\vec{k}}$ will be placed.
-Next, the cup foam basis can be read off from the webs in question, if we consider a \textit{movie of generic slices} as e.g.:

-Hereby each arrow represents half of the corresponding foams in \eqref{eq:neckcut} or \eqref{eq:squeezing}.
-In this case, we have chosen a particular evaluation of the web.
-(In fact, there was no choice in this case, since we want to keep the basis points till the very end.)
-The corresponding cup foam basis elements---there are four of them---can be read off by following the arrows from right to left. \end{example}